mooxphp/moox/packages/builder/DEVLOG.md

         -   [ ] Then we need to implement the soft delete feature
         -   [ ] Then it need Category specific implementation with nested set
 -   [ ] Iterate over all blocks, presets and contexts to find out if they are working as expected
--   [ ] Moox Core Features need to be refactored to be able to generate them without issues, eliminate methods and move to traits
+-   [ ] Moox Core Features need to be documented
-    -   [ ] Publish feature seems to miss the save method
-    -   [ ] Relations, like Taxonomies, but "on the left"
-    -   [ ] Relations like Taxonomies, and what about Relationsmanagers?
     -   [ ] Naming convention InModel InResource InPages and Single for single-use traits
     -   [ ] TabsInResource - contains TODO
     -   [ ] TabsInListPage - just getTabs needs to be defined